Accenture/mercury-nodejs/guides/CHAPTER-5.md

 ```

 This enforces every incoming request to the Event API endpoint to be authenticated by the "v1.api.auth" service
 before passing to the Event API service.
-You can plug in your own authentication service such as OAuth 2.0
+You can plug in your own authentication service.
+For example, OAuth 2.0
 "bearer token" validation.

 Please refer to [Chapter-3 - REST automation](CHAPTER-3.md) for details.